Online multi-arts collaboration incubator

 Fluidity.org.au events include performance and collaborative activities that let visitors have a hand in making experimental artworks.

 Join A Project

-Calling for creative ideas on our 3rd and 4th Quarter 2021 theme – hurry last days.
+Calling for creative ideas on our 3rd and 4th Quarter 2021 theme Sharing Time.
 Fluidity themes change every few months culminating in an online or offline event – production – happening – publication – performance – seminar or other multi-arts experience.

 Submit a work or take inspiration from something submitted via Creative Commons licensing agreements.